How to create and use sprite sheets with Cocos Creator 3.x

 Download the assets for this tutorial using the following link: raw-assets.zip

-Next, extract the assets into your project in a folder called raw-assets
+Next, extract the assets into your project in a folder called raw-assets.

-Be careful not to put them into the existing assets
+Be careful not to put them into the existing assets folder in the project.

-folder is used for the files that Cocos Creator
+The assets folder is used for the files that Cocos Creator

 works with directly.
 We'll create the sprite